Apache Tomcat on Debian 5 (Lenny)

 This guide has been deprecated and is no longer being maintained.

 Apache Tomcat is a free and open source software implementation for JavaServlets.
 It provides support for Java Server Pages (JSP), which power many popular web-based applications.
 You may choose to run Tomcat with either Sun’s Java implementation or the OpenJDK implementation of Java, and this document provides instructions for using either option.

-This guide assumes that you have a working installation of Debian 5 (Lenny), and have followed our getting started guide to get your system working and up to date.
+This guide assumes that you have a working installation of Debian 5 (Lenny), and have followed our Setting Up and Securing a Compute Instance to get your system working and up to date.
 We also assume that you have a functional SSH connection and root access to your server.

 Tomcat version 6 was not included as part of Debian Lenny because of concerns that because of how packages work, packaging Tomcat would introduce a unique class of bugs into it.
 In any case, installing without apt just adds a few extra steps, and is easily accomplished.

 Before you begin installing and configuring the components described in this guide, please make sure you’ve followed our instructions for setting your hostname .
 Issue the following commands to make sure it is set properly: